 Pursuant to Article Ninth of the Delaware Certificate ("Article IX"), a director shall not be personally liable to Sypris or its stockholders for monetary damages for breach of fiduciary duty as a director, except for liability (i) for any breach of the director's duty of loyalty to Sypris or its stockholders, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) under Section 174 of the DGCL, or (iv) for any transaction from which the director derived an improper personal benefit.
 If the DGCL is hereafter amended to permit further elimination or limitation of the personal liability of directors, then the liability of a director of Sypris shall be eliminated or limited to the fullest extent permitted by the DGCL, as so amended.
-Any repeal or modification of Article IX shall not adversely affect any right or protection of a director of Sypris existing at the time of such repeal or modification.
+Any repeal or modification of Sypris existing at the time of such repeal or modification.